Fifa 'misled' public over carbon-neutral World Cup

 Qatar World Cup: Fifa 'made false statements' about carbon-neutral tournament, says Swiss regulator

-Last updated on .From the section International
+Last updated on .From the section World Cup

 Fifa made false statements about the reduced environmental impact of the 2022 World Cup in Qatar, a Swiss regulator has said.